leo-project/leofs/docs/architecture/leo_storage.md

 * **Needle** which is a part of an AVS file
 * **AVS**[^1] which is an object-container of LeoStorage

 **LeoStorage** manages and stores both an object and metadata which are stored in AVS.
-Furthermore, metadata is redundantly stored in Metadata Store which utilizes Leveldb[^2] in order to be able to transform metadata to each other for durability.
+Furthermore, metadata is redundantly stored in Metadata Store in order to be able to transform metadata to each other for durability.
+Metadata Store utilizes LevelDB[^2].

 AVS is a log structured file format.
-It is robust and high performance because an effect of the local file system is just a little part whereas LeoStorage needs to remove unnecessary objects from AVS with the data compaction.
+It is robust and costly seeks are kept to a minimum whereas LeoStorage needs to remove unnecessary objects from AVS with the data compaction.

 ![](../assets/leofs-avs-file-format.jpg)